 Add and style a site-wide frame around the header, main content area, and footer with Site: Border tweaks.
 Cover Pages don't show the border.

-The intro area is a page-specific header area on Album, Events, Gallery, and Products Pages.
+The intro area is a page-specific header area on Album, Events, Gallery, and Store Pages.
 Hover over the area directly above the main content on these pages and click Edit to add content to the intro using blocks.
 This is a great way to customize the top of individual pages.

 Intros don’t display on Blog Pages, Layout Pages, or individual collection items.